-A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use:
+A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use;

-The applicant proposes the development of a single-family home.
-It is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
+The applicant proposes subdivide the parcel into three lots to develop two additional single-family residences.
+Development would need to meet performance standards set forth in code sections 62-2251 through 62-2272.
+The proposal is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.